Travelling With Power Banks: Are They Allowed On Planes?

 Why are power banks restricted on planes?

-Power banks typically contain lithium-ion batteries, which, though generally safe and widely used, pose potential safety risks if they are damaged, defective, or have their terminals short-circuited.
-If they overheat, they can go into what is called "thermal runaway," potentially leading to an explosion or fire.
+Power banks typically contain lithium-ion batteries, which are generally safe and widely used.
+They do, however, pose potential safety risks if they are damaged, defective, or have their terminals short-circuited.
+If they overheat, they can go into what's called 'thermal runaway', potentially leading to an explosion or fire.
 Therefore, aviation regulations strictly control the transportation of power banks and similar battery-powered devices on planes.

 Why do power banks need to be with your carry-on baggage and not your checked luggage?

-The lithium-ion batteries that are typically in power banks can pose fire risks.
-If a battery happens to fail or overheat and catch fire in the cabin, it can be swiftly and safely dealt with by the flight crew.
-However, if it were in the checked luggage hold, this could lead to serious, undetected problems.
-Hence, for safety reasons, power banks are restricted to carry-on baggage.
+Because of the fire risks that the lithium-ion batteries typically found in power banks can pose.
+If a battery happens to fail, or overheat and catch fire, in the cabin, it can be swiftly and safely dealt with by the flight crew.
+However, if it's in the checked luggage, the risk is much higher since issues might go undetected, and it would be harder to locate the power bank in time to resolve the problem.

 Can you use a power bank on a plane?